 A. The Constituency shall have an Executive Committee (EC).

 B. The EC shall consist of the Chair, a Vice Chair, a Treasurer and Regional Representatives (one for each of the geographic regions recognized by ICANN).
-If the Chair of the NCSG is an NCUC member, s/he serves in an ex officio (nonvoting) capacity on the NCUC Executive Committee.
+If the Chair of the NCSG is an NCUC member, s/he serves in an observer capacity on the NCUC Executive Committee.

-C. The Chair is elected by the active membership and is responsible for the overall administration of the Constituency.
-Specific duties include: establishing and managing the email lists required by the charter, arranging meetings and their facilities, establishing and managing the Constituency website, and overseeing membership recruitment, processing and retention.
+C. The Chair is elected by the membership and is responsible for the overall administration of the Constituency.
+Specific duties include: Oversee establishing and managing the email lists required by the charter, arranging meetings and their facilities, establishing and managing the Constituency website, and overseeing membership recruitment, processing and retention.
 The Chair shall also:

 Prepare budget requests, as necessary, for approval by the EC.